auqcauqc/project/README.md

 Each setting takes one line and it has the following format:

 ```
-setting_name=setting_value
+name=value
 ```

-`setting_name` is all the characters before the first equal sign, `setting_value` is all the characters after the first equal sign.
+`name` is all the characters before the first equal sign, `value` is all the characters after the first equal sign.

-`setting_name` can contain characters a-z, A-Z, 0-9 and _
+`name` can contain characters a-z, A-Z, 0-9 and _

-`setting_value` can contain any character other than newline, since each setting takes one line
+`value` can contain any character other than newline, since each setting takes one line

 ### Test case